Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Features:

+- The Galaxy size can now be set to Random, with customizable min and Max.
 - Galaxy Shape options don't share the same variable anymore.
   - Galaxy Shape option will be individually memorized.
   - They are now owned by the shape class itself, and memorized independently.
 - New ship combat option to set MoO1 rules on Shields (Rounded down when halved).